pranshu28/cnn-viz/README.md

 ![alt text](https://github.com/pranshu28/cnn-viz/blob/master/cnn_filters/filters_conv1_2_index.jpeg "Layer Conv1_2")

 Finally, when we visualize the last convolution layer as it actually determines the output of the model.
 We select 16 random filters from the set of 512.
-Here there is one filter that convincingly recognizes the shape of the bird with some details.
+There is one filter that convincingly recognizes the shape of the bird with some more details in it.

 Layer Conv5_3 (Randomly chosen 16 filters)